 Why Don’t Australian Shepherds Have Tails

-Australian shepherd are most often born with a bobtail due to a certain mutation known as T-Gene Mutation also known as C189G Gene.
-While many Aussies do not exhibit effects of this mutation, some may do and be born with a naturally occurring bobtail.
+Australian shepherds are often born with a bobtail due to a specific mutation called T-Gene Mutation, also known as C189G Gene.
+While many Aussies do not exhibit the effects of this mutation, some may be born with a naturally occurring bobtail.

-Australian shepherd tails may also get docked if they are born with a full one at birth to prevent medical issues or other potential medical hazards since Aussies are working dogs.
-Check out this article on more information about Australian Shepherd tails.
+Australian shepherd tails may also get docked if they are born with a full one to prevent medical issues or other potential medical hazards since Aussies are working dogs.
+Check out this article for more information about Australian Shepherd tails.

 Why Do Australian Shepherds Have Docked Tails

-Aussies have docked tails because breeders deem such to be more efficient for these types of dogs.
-It mainly includes physical hazards as Aussies may often get into situations that might just involve their tails being stuck in tree branches or getting their tails dipped inside the garbage.
+Why do Aussies have docked tails? because breeders deem such to be more efficient for these dogs.
+It mainly includes physical hazards, as Aussies with tails may often get into situations involving their tails stuck in tree branches or dipped inside the garbage.

 Are Australian Shepherds Born Without Tails

-There is a 20% chance of an Australian shepherd being born with a ‘bobtail’, this means that Australian shepherds can also be born with a full tail, which may be cut off through docking.
-Therefore, not all Australian shepherds are naturally born without tails, but you may see some with bobtails.
+Are Australian Shepherd born with tails or without tails?
+There is a 20% chance of an Australian shepherd being born with a ‘bobtail’; this means that Australian shepherds can also be born with a full tail, which may be cut off through docking.
+Therefore, not all Aussie born without a tails, but you may see some with bobtails.
 For more information on Australian Shepherd tails, Check out this article.